 Retro Recipes Make a Comeback at Tonbridge Care Home

-Teacakes were on the menu at Barnes Lodge Care Home this week, as resident, Gloria, showed her fellow residents how to make an old favourite of hers.
+Teacakes were on the menu at Barnes Lodge Care Home in Tonbridge this week, as resident, Gloria, showed her fellow residents how to make an old favourite of hers.

 Using her old tried and tested recipe, Gloria, a resident of the Tudeley Lane care home, asked staff if they could make her favourite teacakes in their baking activity.